Dana G. Peleg: Biography

 Dana Faibish was born in 1969 in Kiryat Bialik, and then moved with her family to nearby Kiryat Haim, where she spent her childhood.
 When she was 18, she changed her surname to Peleg.
-Her mother Rina (nee Nadler, 1939–2012) was a social worker, and her father, Eliezer, was a steam engine mechanic.
+Her mother Rina (nee Nadler) was a social worker, and her father, Eliezer, was a steam engine mechanic.
 They each immigrated from Romania, and met in Israel.
 Peleg is married to Miriam "Mimi" Hill, who took the name Peleg when the two were married in California in 2008.
 They have a son.

 Peleg completed both a BA and an MA in art history at the Hebrew University of Jerusalem.
 While living in California between 2004 and 2009, she studied creative writing and screenwriting at Cabrillo College.
-Peleg has teaching certificates for art and Hebrew language instruction.

-From 1996 to 2006, Peleg wrote a column for At (Hebrew: singular feminine "you") magazine, the first column in Israel about Lesbians and bi/pansexual women.
+From 1996 to 2006, Peleg wrote a column for At (Hebrew: singular feminine "you") magazine, the first column in Israel about lesbians and bi/pansexual women.

+Her first collection of short stories, T’eenim Ahuvati (Figs, My Love) first came out in 2000.
+Ishtati (Wiffee) her second short story collection came out in 2015.
+Peleg’s debut novel, Yad Anakot (Giantess’ Hand) was published in March 2024.

-Peleg lives now in the United States with her family.
+Peleg lives in the United States with her family.

 Career

 Journalism

-At the age of 16, Peleg began writing for the teen magazine Hamtsan ("Oxygen"), and then for De'a Aheret ("Another View").
+At the age of 16, Peleg began writing for teen magazine Hamtsan ("Oxygen"), and then for De'a Aheret ("Another View").

-In 1995, Peleg offered a weekly column discussing lives of Lesbian and bisexual women to the editor of At magazine, Ofra Mizrahi.
-The column was first printed in January 1996, and was the first of its kind.
+In 1996-2006, Peleg published a column about Lesbian and LBT women in At women’s magazine, which was the first of its kind in the Hebrew press.
 Being a personal column, it engaged with issues of gender, relationships between women, and butch and femme identities.
 Most of the characters in the column were fictional, except for Peleg herself, and her parents.
-After moving to Tel Aviv in 1997, she wrote about coming out to her family, meeting Mimi, who was to become her life partner, and their subsequent relationship.
+After moving to Tel Aviv in 1997, Peleg wrote about coming out to her family, meeting Mimi, who was to become her life partner, and their subsequent relationship.
 She wrote about their move to the US, and the birth of their son.
 She stopped writing the column in 2006.

-From 2003 to 2013, Peleg wrote for the New Age magazine Haim Aherim ("A Different Life"), and was briefly a member of the editorial board.
+From 2003 to 2013, Peleg wrote for Haim Aherim ("A Different Life") magazine, and was briefly a member of the editorial board.
 She wrote for various LGBT publications, including Hazman Havarod ("Pink Times", 1997–2007), in which she wrote a literature and culture review column; Pandora (published by Klaf, 2002–2006); Hakeshet ("The Rainbow", 2003–2004); Ha'ir Bevarod ("The City in Pink", 2009–2010); and the online LGBT magazine, Go-Gay (2007–2011), for which she wrote a personal column on her life in Santa Cruz, California, and the struggle for same-sex marriage.
 Peleg had an LGBT literature review radio spot called "Proud to Present" on Radius Radio, and wrote regularly for other online venues, such as Ha'oketz and Erev Rav.